 AUDIT AND RISK The Company's ESG COMMITTEE Committee provides The Company's Audit and Risk a forum for discussion. support and challenge, Committee with respect to ESG. supports the This includes the Company's policies adopted by approach to ESG the Company in relation disclosures and to both investments and ensures all risk divestments and by management its Investment Adviser frameworks consider material regarding its asset management activities ESG risks, such and reporting on such as climate matters to the ESG change.
-Committee and board.
-All members of the Board sit on the
+Committee and Board.
+All members of the